fhopeman/mgmt-center/README.md

 Mgmt-center
 ===

 Mgmt-center is an open source project to make your home more intelligent.
 The main features are the management of temperature, humidity, light and alarm.
+The behaviour of the app is implemented as responsive design to provide the best support for several devices.

 # Required Software